chemouna/Decor/README.md

 ![](images/decor_sample.png)

-Android Studio (lint) will likely mark this xml with a warning despite being correct.
+Android Studio (lint) will likely mark this XML with a warning despite being correct.
 You may want to add tools:ignore="MissingPrefix" to either the View itself or its parent ViewGroup to get rid of it.
-Also add tools namespace xmlns:tools=" http://schemas.android.com/tools" to have access to "ignore" attribute
+Also add tools namespace xmlns:tools="http://schemas.android.com/tools" to have access to "ignore" attribute.

 Binaries
 ========